jdanceze/cg/doc.md

 This section will explain how to generate the dataset from the output of Sapienz+ella given the `ella_coverage_new.txt` file from the previous step.

 ## Prerequisite
-- Container that available for Static Callgraph Generation is -> 90bd08999126
+- Container that available for Dataset Generation is -> 90bd08999126

 ## Background